aib/aibsmod-q3/aibsmod/readme.txt

 	* drop weapon
 		This command drops your current weapon and all its ammo, presumably for a teammate to pick up.
 You cannot pick up a weapon you have dropped for 5 seconds. am_droppableWeapons needs to be 1 in order for this command to work.

+	* teleport
+		This command teleports you immediately to the point your crosshair is on, with a maximum distance of 8192 game units.
+(Same as the railgun's range.)
+It will try to avoid teleporting you into walls, but may place you slightly off-target in doing so.
+It will telefrag other players. am_teleportDelay needs to be positive in order for this command to work, and it will only work once every am_teleportDelay milliseconds.

 The Enhanced Scoreboard: